9623-Warp-Drive/vex-completion/CONTRIBUTING.md

 Contributions are welcome, make sure you follow the following guidelines:

-- Completions are not accepted when already available in zsh.
+- Completions are not accepted when already available in their respective shell project.
 - Completions are not accepted when already available in their original project.
 - Please do not just copy/paste someone else's completion, ask before.
   Partially implemented completions are not accepted.